Mindforge IntelligenceStrategy Integration Brief

 Your sizing does.

-Page 2: the five states.
+Page 2: the five risk shapes.
 Page 3: find your strategy.
 Pages 4–8: one archetype each.
-Backtest: 2012–2024 walk-forward. mindforge.tech/terms
+Backtest: 1990-2025 walk-forward. mindforge.tech/terms

 Every archetype rule in this brief references these five names.
 Each state has its own classification logic, precision, and historical frequency.
 There is no mapping between any one strategy and any one state — every archetype uses all five.